OlivierBlanvillain/SlickChair-report/content.md

 We present SlickChair, an open-source \cms written in Scala.
 Build with the Play framework and the Slick database access library, SlickChair provides a highly flexible and extensible solution to manage peer review processes.
 This report makes the following contributions:

-- We briefly introduce SlickChair and present the aspects where this new system provides a gain compared already established \cmss such as EasyChair.
+- We briefly introduce SlickChair functionalities and present the aspects where this new system provides a gain compared already established \cmss such as EasyChair.
 In particular, SlickChair offers the ability to authenticate using a Facebook or Google account, thus replacing the tedious password creation and email validation process.

 - We present a new API to manipulate versioned date on an append only database.
 Build on top of the Slick, our API combine the power of Scala type-checking with the benefits of using an immutable database.